fredericaltorres/JSonQueryRunTime/README.md

 - `IsObject(o), IsNumber(n), IsString(s), IsBoolean(b), IsDate(d), IsNull(nil), IsArray(a)` returns true is the property value type match the function #TODO

-*Contain*:
+*Contains*:

 - `Contains(arrOfNumber, Array(12, 24, 48))` returns true if property arrOfNumber which is an array of number contains the values 12, 24, 48. #TODO

 - `Contains(arrOfString, Array("a", "b", "c"))` returns true if property arrOfString which is an array of string contains the values "a", "b", "c" #TODO

-*EqualArray*:
+*ArrayEqual*:

-- `EqualArray(arrOfNumber, Array(12, 24, 48))` # todo returns true if property arrOfNumber which is an array of number contains and only contains the values 12, 24, 48. #TODO
+- `ArrayEqual(arrOfNumber, Array(12, 24, 48))` # todo returns true if property arrOfNumber which is an array of number contains and only contains the values 12, 24, 48. #TODO

-- `EqualArray(arrOfString, Array("a", "b", "c"))` # todo returns true if property arrOfString which is an array of string contains and only contains the values "a", "b", "c". #TODO
+- `ArrayEqual(arrOfString, Array("a", "b", "c"))` # todo returns true if property arrOfString which is an array of string contains and only contains the values "a", "b", "c". #TODO

-- `EqualArray(arrOfBoolean, Array(true, false, true))` # todo returns true if property arrOfBoolean which is an array of boolean contains the following values in the exact order true, false, true. #TODO
+- `ArrayEqual(arrOfBoolean, Array(true, false, true))` # todo returns true if property arrOfBoolean which is an array of boolean contains the following values in the exact order true, false, true. #TODO

 ### Queries on the second level of properties